-Release the seat post binder bolt at the seat tube.
-Read beforehand chapter "How to use the Wheelguard" and "Adjusting the Urban bike to the rider".
+Release the seat post binder bolt at the seat tube clamp.
+Read chapter "Adjusting the Urban bike to the rider" beforehand.

 Carefully undo the band with Velcro fastener fixing the front wheel to the frame and put the front wheel carefully aside.